 Our sanctuaries protect native plants across New England

-New England Wild Flower Society owns and manages ten sanctuaries in four New England states.
-Nine are open to the public.
-For information on these sanctuaries and how to visit them, click the links below or download a copy of the Society's Sanctuary Guide in Adobe Acrobat (PDF) format.
+New England Wild Flower Society owns and manages eight sanctuaries in four New England states.
+Seven are open to the public.

 - Arbutus Sanctuary, Winchendon, MA